-Trump blocks Pelosi trip as shutdown tensions mount
+Trump blocks Pelosi trip as tensions mount over government shutdown

 Todd said the department’s employees would be paid on Feb.
 14 for work performed beginning on or after this coming Sunday.
 The department would review its available funds and “legal authorities” beyond the upcoming pay period to try to cover future payments, he said.

 About one quarter of federal agencies have been shuttered since Dec.
-22, with Democratic lawmakers refusing to accede to President Donald Trump’s demands to pay for a wall along the U.S. border with Mexico.
+22, with Democratic lawmakers refusing to accede to Trump’s demands to pay for a wall along the U.S. border with Mexico.

 Trump is holding out for $5.7 billion for a border wall.
 Democrats, who took over the U.S. House of Representatives this month, have rejected his demands, saying there are cheaper, more effective ways of enhancing border security.

 Before leaving for the weekend, the House passed another bill that would fund the government through Feb.
+28, but the vote was later vacated and held over until next week after a procedural objection from Republicans.

-28. The Senate, however, has refused to bring any funding bill to the floor for a vote that Trump does not support.
+The Senate, however, has refused to bring any funding bill to the floor for a vote that Trump does not support.

 Reporting by Steve Holland and James Oliphant; additional reporting by Doina Chiacu, Susan Cornwell, Richard Cowan, David Morgan, Phil Stewart, and Patricia Zengerle; editing by Jonathan Oatis